 2. Causes of floor vibrations

 Floor vibrations are generally related to human activity, vibrating machinery and external forces.
 Walking is the most common source of floor vibrations and more than anything is simply considered a nuisance.
-Machine-induced vibrations, like a running washing machine, can fortunately be fixed by isolating mounts or motion arrest pads.
+Machine-induced vibrations, like a running washing machine, can, fortunately, be fixed by isolating mounts or motion armrest pads.

 3. Steps to preventing floor vibrations

 First, homeowners must determine where the floor is in need of fixing.
 Hiring a contractor or engineer is an easy solution to locating and advising on how to fix the problem.
 If you have a general idea as to where the vibrations occur, mark these areas so you can easily identify them.